remark-lint-link-title-style

 When should I use this?

-You can use this package to check that title markers are consistent.
+You can use this package to check that the style of link title markers is consistent.

 Presets